Jon Berti Player Props: Marlins vs. Cubs

 Jon Berti At The Plate

-- Berti is hitting .237 with four doubles, two home runs and six walks.
+- Berti has four doubles, two home runs and six walks while hitting .228.

-- Berti will look to extend his five-game hitting streak.
-He's batting .308 with one homer over the course of his last outings.

-- In 16 of 25 games this year (64.0%), Berti has reached base safely via hit, and that includes multiple hits twice.
+- In 16 of 26 games this year (61.5%), Berti has reached via hit, and that includes multiple hits twice.

-- In 25 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 26 games played this year, and in 2.3% of his plate appearances.

-- Berti has driven in a run in six games this season (24.0%), including two games with multiple runs batted in.
+- In six games this season (23.1%), Berti has picked up an RBI, including two games with multiple runs batted in.

-- In nine of 25 games this season, he has scored, including multiple runs once.
+- In nine of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.